 Shipping and delivery issues are not just hitting restaurants, but all regular retailers and grocers, too.
-Shelves aren’t filing back up as they once were before the pandemic.
-According to JPG Resources LLC, with food shortages also comes big price swings on main ingredients utilized by a variety of foodservice companies.
+Shelves aren’t filing back up as they once were before the Covid-19 pandemic.
+According to JPG Resources LLC, with food shortages also comes big swings in prices on main ingredients utilized by a variety of foodservice and processing companies.

 Limited options on the menu means changes in the dishes offered

 A CNN article out of New York discusses restaurants having to deal with the fact that some food options are simply off the table.
 Restaurants that usually offer finer options are limited, and those cafes and restaurants that always need fresh vegetables have a hard time getting what they need.

 Nothing is going to be easy this year.
 Most restaurants are probably going to offer different food options or be more inventive with their dishes.
 Many places are already seeing menu changes emerge because of the need to use alternative food options in many different areas of cuisine.